johanla0/ruby-bhv-exercises/README.md

 # Ruby BHV Exercises

-Exercises on Ruby from the Ruby Book by I.Simdyanov (BHV publisher)
+Exercises on Ruby from the Ruby Book by I.Simdyanov *(BHV publishing house)*